Texas to Montana!

 Day 1: Kerrville to Amarillo

 Having lost a day, the weather was turning crappy and the forecast was for storms the whole week from Texas to Colorado.
 Greatttt!
-I left in rain and heavy mist in a combination of fear and excitement - excitement for the ride, cautiousness about the handling and fears about the reliability of the bike (especially after the hall sensor failure!)
+I left this morning in rain and heavy mist in a combination of fear and excitement - excitement for what lay ahead, cautiousness about the handling and concerns for the reliability of the bike (especially after the hall sensor failure!)

 I-10 from Kerrville to Junction was wet and rainy, but slowly cleared to light mist and overcast skies.
 I got into the groove of the handling on the loaded bike and settled into a steady but somewhat busy ride.
-Gassing up in Junction, the bike attracted a guy who told me he used to ride dual sports and loved to ride Big Bend.
+I filled up at a Valero at the Hwy 83 exit.
+The bike attracted a guy who told me he used to ride dual sports and loved to ride Big Bend.
 We wished each other well and I headed on to Eden where the mist finally let up and the skies began to clear.
-The little town of Paint Rock was interesting and just north I saw a sign pointing to "Indian Heiroglyphics" but didn't want to lose road time - next time I'll stop :evil.
-Approaching Ballinger there was a gigantic steel cross appearing over the landscape.
+The little town of Paint Rock was interesting and just north I saw a sign pointing to "Indian Heiroglyphics" but didn't want to lose road time - next time I'll stop :mrgreen: .
+Approaching Ballinger, there was a gigantic steel cross appearing over the landscape.
 From the road it looked to be 20 stories high (pure guess) and I was traveling too fast to take the side road that headed off towards it.
 Nearing Sweetwater I passed through a huge field of massive wind generators that went from horizon to horizon.
 Quite an impressive sight to see.
 When I refueled in Sweetwater the clerk told me there were several hundred now and still building more.

-By now the weather had gotten hot and I was wishing for the mist I rode in earlier :wink: I saw only three other motorcycles on the ride, each one waving as they passed on the opposite side - one was a V-Strom packed with gear and looking "adventurous".
+By now the weather had gotten hot and I was wishing for the mist I rode in earlier :) I saw only three other motorcycles on the ride, each one waving as they passed on the opposite side.
+One was a V-Strom packed with gear like mine.